DILCISBoard/E-ARK-AIP/index.md

 In the following, we will briefly describe the structure of an IP as defined by the CSIP.
-Against this background, the AIP format will be introduced as a container format which allows managing thelife-cycle of an E-ARK IP starting with the ingest of an SIP.
+Against this background, the AIP format will be introduced as a container format which allows managing the life-cycle of an E-ARK IP that starts with the ingest of an SIP.

 As already mentioned in section [4.1](#reps), the CSIP relies on the concept of "representations".
 Figure [1](#fig1) gives an example of the structure of an IP